Building open62541

 sudo apt-get install check libsubunit-dev # for unit tests

-sudo apt-get install python-sphinx-rtd-theme # documentation style
+sudo apt-get install python3-sphinx-rtd-theme # documentation style

 cd open62541